($869) Cost to ship a car from Milwaukee, WI to Oklahoma City, OK

 The time of the year

-The time of year and weather conditions in Milwaukee and Oklahoma City play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Milwaukee and Oklahoma City can impact car shipping prices.

 Milwaukee's location in the Great Lakes Region often has rapidly changing weather, producing a humid continental climate, with cold, snowy winters, and hot, humid summers.
 Thunderstorms in the region can be dangerous and damaging, bringing hail and high winds.
 In rare instances, they can bring a tornado.
 Be sure to check your weather app to avoid inclement weather during your move.